-According to a Morning Consult survey commissioned by Paycom, employees said a solid work-life balance was more important to their happiness than a high salary, and quality benefits were ranked almost as high.
-Remember, compensation isn’t just about a check, but well-being, too.
+According to a Morning Consult survey commissioned by Paycom, employees said a solid work-life balance was more important to their happiness than incentives like a high salary, and quality benefits were ranked almost as high.
+Remember, compensation isn’t just about a check or bonus, but well-being, too.

 When it comes to retaining top talent, the right compensation strategy is everything.
 That’s right; there are wrong ways to do it.
 Traditionally, businesses often resort to the “pay for pulse” strategy, in which everyone — based on zero criteria — gets a 2% annual raise.
-It’s the easiest, most bare-minimum way to make an employee feel less unhappy.
+And with no performance-based evidence.
+It’s the easiest, most bare-minimum way to reward employees and make them feel less unhappy.

-And therein lies the problem: Gone are the days when simply throwing money at an employee was an acceptable retention tactic.
+And therein lies the problem: Gone are the days when simply throwing money at an employee was an acceptable way to incentivize them.
 Today, employees operate on more complex psychological levels.

-They want to know that their work matters and it’s acknowledged and fairly compensated.
+They want to know that their work matters and is acknowledged and fairly compensated.
 In this candidate-driven market, applicants take a closer look at the culture, vision and real-world impact of their potential employers.
-And with the widespread popularity of job review sites, it’s easier than ever for them to do it.
+And with the widespread popularity of job review sites, it’s easier than ever for them to find a more rewarding employer.

-In other words, today’s employees don’t want a raise for simply showing up every day; they want their hard work recognized and rewarded.
+Today’s employees don’t want a salary increase for simply showing up every day; they want their hard work recognized and rewarded.
+In other words, they want pay-for-performance compensation.

 Engagement and performance are two important qualities employers seek in new hires, but while they have direct ties to each other, they’re very different beasts: